 Photo Credit: Giordanos

 Based on the street numbering system, Madison Street is the north | south dividing line and State Street is the east | west dividing line.
 The South Side (the largest side of town) is defined as the community areas that are south of the main branch of the Chicago River.
-The North Side (most densely populated side of town) consists of areas that are north of the main branch of the Chicago River.
+The North Side (the most densely populated side of town) consists of areas that are north of the main branch of the Chicago River.
 The West Side (the smallest side of town) maintains community areas west of the Chicago River.
-The city does not recognize an East Side (not to be confused with the East Side community area) due to Lake Michigan, which dominates the city’s most eastern boundary.
+The city does not recognize an East Side (not to be confused with the East Side community area) because Lake Michigan dominates the city’s eastern boundary.

 Photo Credit: Wikipedia